oliviawestmacottssw/SSW.Rules.Content/rules/do-you-always-use-option-explicit/rule.md

 ---

-​Option Explict should always only be used in VB.NET.
+Option Explict should always only be used in VB.NET.

 This will turn many of your potential runtime errors into compile time errors, thus saving you from potential time bombs!

 | We have a program called [SSW Code Auditor](http&#58;//www.ssw.com.au/ssw/CodeAuditor/Default.aspx) to check for this rule. |
 | --- |